-- Deborah Rimmler is Senior Vice President and General Counsel at Nexant Inc. and a survivor of postpartum anxiety.
+- Deborah Rimmler, Senior Vice President and General Counsel at Nexant Inc. and a survivor of postpartum anxiety.

-Katherine Stone is NOT a healthcare provider.
-She, this website, and all of its contributors provide peer-to-peer support and information for educational, advocacy purposes only.
+Postpartum Progress, Katherine Stone and all of the contributors to PostpartumProgress.com provide peer-to-peer support and information for educational, advocacy purposes only.
+The information found here does not constitute medical advice.
 Readers should ALWAYS consult their healthcare providers for individual advice regarding their own situation.